-The skin is the largest organ in our body.
+The skin is the largest organ in the body.
 It protects us from the external environment, allows us to feel and recognize pain, regulates our body temperature, and performs a whole host of other vital functions.
-Not to mention, it’s the part of us that the rest of the world sees.
+It is also the part of us that the rest of the world sees.

-In this post, we’ll explore how and why our skin changes during menopause.
-Plus, we’ll look at the different ways we can take care of our skin, to keep it happy, healthy, and glowing throughout this transitional phase.
+Below, I’ll explore how and why our skin changes during menopause.
+Plus, I’ll look at the different ways we can take care of our skin, to keep it happy, healthy, and glowing throughout this transitional phase.

 Why Does Our Skin Change During Menopause?

 During menopause, our estrogen levels plummet.
-This new lack of estrogen has a knock-on effect on a vital substance called collagen.
+This new lack of estrogen has an effect on a vital substance called collagen.

 Collagen is our body’s most abundant protein, and it forms the building blocks of healthy bones, joints, and skin.
 It’s what gives the skin its strength and structure while keeping it supple, elastic, and firm.